At the Drive-In: 2015–2018: Second reunion and in•ter a•li•a

-Hiatus and uncertain future (2018–present)
+2018–present: Hiatus and uncertain future

-During a show on November 17, 2018, at the Circo Voador in Brazil, Bixler-Zavala announced to the crowd that the following night's show would be their final show for the foreseeable future.
-That night, Bixler-Zavala posted on Twitter stating "Maybe it's a sign of weakness to some of you but I had to give a huge thank you to my ATDI family.
+During a performance on November 17, 2018, at the Circo Voador in Rio de Janeiro, Bixler-Zavala announced to the crowd that the following night's show would be the band's last for the foreseeable future.
+That night, he posted on Twitter: "Maybe it's a sign of weakness to some of you but I had to give a huge thank you to my ATDI family.
 This was our 2nd to last show.
 Tomorrow is the last.
 Don't know when we'll play again.
 Thank you Rio.
 How do I even sleep now?"
-The following day on November 18, 2018, the band played their final show at Bar Opinião in Porto Alegre, Brazil.
-On November 19, 2018, the band released a statement on their official Instagram announcing a hiatus.
-In 2025, in response to a fan on Instagram, Bixler-Zavala stated that he would be against playing any future shows with At The Drive-In, saying that the band's chapter was "permanently sealed forever", and that the band had "played [their] last show in Brazil."
+The following day, the band played their final show at Bar Opinião in Porto Alegre.
+On November 19, the band released a statement on their official Instagram announcing a hiatus.

+In 2025, Bixler-Zavala stated that he would be against playing any future shows with At The Drive-In, saying that the band's history was "permanently sealed forever".

 Musical style and influences

 At the Drive-In's music has been described as post-hardcore, emo, post-punk, and art punk.
-Some of the group's influences are Indian Summer, Swing Kids, Fugazi, Sunny Day Real Estate (referred to by Ward as "Fugazi beyond Fugazi"), Bad Brains, and the Gravity Records-led post-hardcore sound of the 1990s that featured acts such as Antioch Arrow and Heroin.
-In their last period before their initial breakup, the biggest influences of At the Drive-In included bands such as Drive Like Jehu, Hot Snakes, and The Nation of Ulysses, with frontman Bixler-Zavala going on to say that "there would be no Relationship of Command without Drive Like Jehu."
+Some of the group's key influences were Indian Summer, Swing Kids, Fugazi, Sunny Day Real Estate (referred to by Ward as "Fugazi beyond Fugazi"), Bad Brains, and the Gravity Records-led post-hardcore sound of the 1990s that featured acts such as Antioch Arrow and Heroin.
+In their last period before their initial breakup, further influences included Drive Like Jehu, Hot Snakes, and The Nation of Ulysses; according to Bixler-Zavala, "there would be no Relationship of Command without Drive Like Jehu."
 The band also performed cover versions of songs such as "This Night Has Opened My Eyes" by The Smiths and "Take Up Thy Stethoscope and Walk" by Pink Floyd, both included in the 2004 compilation This Station Is Non-Operational.
 Their name was taken from the fact that Bad Brains took their name from the Ramones' song "Bad Brain" (from Road to Ruin), and Bixler-Zavala liked the Bad Brains' song title "At the Movies" (featured in Rock for Light), while Ward liked "at the drive-in" from the chorus of the Poison song "Talk Dirty to Me" and his suggestion would eventually win out.